Srđan Ristić: Club career

 Born in Gnjilane, Ristić started his senior career with Napredak Kruševac, where he stayed until 2013.
 After he appeared with Bežanija and Prva Petoletka as a loaned player during the 2012–13 season, Ristić permanently moved to Radnik Surdulica.
 Playing with the club, he noted 28 caps with 3 goals in the Serbian First League between 2013 and 2014.
 Ristić was also with Dinamo Vranje in early 2015.
-Shortly after he joined the Serbian SuperLiga side Jagodina in summer 2015, Ristić moved on one-year loan deal to the satellite club Tabane Trgovački, where he scored 8 goals on 25 matches in the Serbian League East for the 2015–16 season.
+Shortly after he joined Serbian SuperLiga side Jagodina in summer 2015, Ristić moved on a one-year loan deal to satellite club Tabane Trgovački, where he scored 8 goals on 25 matches in the Serbian League East for the 2015–16 season.
 Signing a one-year professional contract with Jagodina in summer 2016, Ristić started new season with the club, but he needed to break his career due to injury he earned in the second fixture match of the 2016–17 Serbian First League against Kolubara, after which he lost one kidney.